matt-kempster/m2c/README.md

 The goal is that eventually the output will be well-formed C, and eventually after that, byte-equivalent C.

-Right now the decompiler is fairly functional, though it sometimes generates suboptimal code (especially for loops), and sometimes crashes.
-See the `tests/` directory for some example output.
+Right now the decompiler is fairly functional, though it sometimes generates suboptimal code (especially for loops).
+See the `tests/` directory for some example input and output.

+An online version is available at https://simonsoftware.se/other/mips_to_c.py.

 ## Install